 Category

-Introduction: Namibian cuisine
+Introduction: Namibian cuisine and vegetarianism

 Namibia’s popular beverages include traditional drinks like Oshikundu and Omagongo, as well as modern favorites like beer and soft drinks.
 These drinks are enjoyed by locals and tourists alike, offering a taste of Namibian culture and refreshment in the hot climate.